perribus/ctf_writeups/dawgctf2020/tiktok/README.md

 In order for this attack to work we need to be able to organize our heap so that `chunk A` (0x20 bytes) sits on top of another freed chunk of 0x20 bytes (`chunk B`).
 To do this we need to first allocate some 0x20 bytes chunks and then free them into the 0x20 tcache bin in a specific order.
 That way we can pop them out in the order we need.

 First we need a way to import and play songs of 0 bytes, which at first didn't seem possible because all available files have at least 700 bytes. **However, by importing just a directory name, we can create songs of 0 bytes.** `num[0]` is set to 0 in line 12 of `play_song`.
 When`read()` is called on the file descriptor in line 30, it never checks whether that read was successful.
-Our read will return an error but that won't matter because `num[0]` will remain at 0, setting `nbytes` to 0.
+A `read()` of an fd opened on a directory will return an error but that won't matter because `num[0]` will remain at 0, setting `nbytes` to 0.

-**Now we have the ability to allocate ton of 0x20 chunks which will make our tcache attack a breeze (or sleaze as the Queen would say)**
+**Now we have the ability to allocate a ton of 0x20 chunks which will make our tcache attack a breeze (or sleaze as the Queen would say)**

 ```python